Interface ObservabilityAdminAsyncClient

 default CompletableFuture<GetTelemetryEvaluationStatusForOrganizationResponse> getTelemetryEvaluationStatusForOrganization(GetTelemetryEvaluationStatusForOrganizationRequest getTelemetryEvaluationStatusForOrganizationRequest)

 This returns the onboarding status of the telemetry configuration feature for the organization.
-It can only be called by a Management Account of an AWS Organization or an assigned Delegated Admin Account of AWS CloudWatch telemetry config.
+It can only be called by a Management Account of an Amazon Web Services Organization or an assigned Delegated Admin Account of Amazon CloudWatch telemetry config.

 Parameters: